1964 split in the Communist Party of India: Sino–Indian War and internment

-According to Dutt (1971) it appeared that the CPC had expected on that CPI would support its actions in the border conflict, seeing it as confrontation between a socialist state and a non-socialist state.
+According to Dutt (1971) it appeared that the CCP had expected on that CPI would support its actions in the border conflict, seeing it as confrontation between a socialist state and a non-socialist state.
 An editorial in People's Daily recalled how 'Kuomintang reactionaries' had attacked the Soviet Union 1927-1929 and how the Chinese communists had sided with the Soviets against the Chinese reactionaries.
 Per Dutt, CPI did not appreciate this analogy; neither the comparison between Nehru and the Kuomintang nor in the notion that the Nehru government alone would have been responsible for the border clashes.

 The 1962 war put the opponents of the pro-Indian National Congress line within CPI in a precarious situation, as they were branded as 'Pro-China'.
 The group sought to maintain that their opposition to the China policy of the Nehru government was in line with their opposition to the Indian National Congress government as it represented interests of class enemies.

 On 22 November 1962 the Indian government arrested some 1,000 leftists under the Defense of India Ordinance.
 Most of the detained belonged to the CPI left-wing.
 Many were held in prison until late 1963.
 In Kerala, the arrested included five former CPI ministers, among them the centrist Namboodiripad (who was released after one week) and the rightist C. Achutha Menon.
 In West Bengal, cadres of the Socialist Unity Centre of India and the Workers Party of India were also detained.

 The arrests further deepened the split in CPI.
 CPI leftists alleged that the rightists in the party had supplied Home Ministry with lists of leftists, to facilitate the arrests.
 Per Judge (1992) names of supposedly 'pro-China' party members were provided to the government by indirect means.
 The arrests aided Dange to strengthen his control over the party organizationally and ideologically.
 With the leftist leaders in jail, the rightists seized the opportunity to reorganize the Punjab and West Bengal state units of the party.